vianneytwins/wit-windowsphone-sdk/README.md

 ## How to build

 Open the project and build the solution.
-Buld the project to compile the ARM dlls.
+Build the project to compile the ARM dlls.
 If you plan to use the emulator you would also need to build x86 dlls.

 ## How to use